Generation Z Buying Power: 5 Tips SMEs Can Use to Target Them

 Generation Z (or Gen Z) is the demographic group that comes after Millennials.
-In general, these people were born in the mid-to-late 1990s and the early 2010s are seen as their ending birth years.
+Members of this group were born from the mid-to-late 1990s to the early 2010s.

-Logically, this has a huge impact on their behavior towards businesses.
-Generally, companies should be aware of the three implications that consumption has for this generation:
+They differ from previous generations in a variety of ways, and this has a huge impact on their behavior towards businesses.
+Generally, companies should be aware of the three driving forces behind consumption for this generation:

 - Access rather than possession